Life At HKUMed

 Entrance Scholarships

-Upon admission to HKUMed, a wide range of Entrance Scholarships are offered to students with outstanding results in open examinations and to degree holders with excellent academic performance.
-To promote equal learning opportunities, underprivileged students could be supported by Springboard Scholarships schemes.
+Upon admission to HKUMed, a wide range of Entrance Scholarships is available to students with outstanding results in public examinations and to degree holders with excellent academic performance.
+To promote equal learning opportunities, support to underprivileged students is offered via Springboard Scholarships schemes.
 These schemes are often renewable annually within the normative study period, subject to satisfactory academic performance.

 Enrichment Scholarships